bitcoin/bitcoin/README.rst

 This has to be done:

+- Integrate with main bitcoin tree

 - Start at system start

 - Internationalization (convert WX language files)

 - Build on Windows

-- More thorough testing of the view with all the kinds of transactions (sendmany, generation)